 Price objections are common in sales -- primarily because most prospects have learned pushing back on cost will get them a discount.

 That makes it difficult to respond to a pricing objection if you don’t want to immediately lower your price.
 While discounting has its place in the sales process, being too discount-happy will destroy your margins and lower your product’s perceived value.

-This four-step process will help you overcome price objections:
+This process will help you overcome price objections:

 Step One: After the prospect has finished speaking, pause for three to five seconds.

 (Hit the “Mute” button if you need to.)

 Step Two: Explore the pricing objection.
 According to sales trainer and consultant Colleen Francis, you can ask up to three questions before responding to the objection.

 Step Three: Summarize their price objection in a few sentences.